 There’s another type of phishing your employees should be aware of, especially if they mention your business name on their personal or professional social media accounts.
 Thieves can create fake profiles, make friend requests, and then monitor posts for information they can use to guess passwords to employees’ personal and business accounts.
 They can also share links and files that contain malware.
 If your staffers click on these while using your business network, you’re going to be infected.

 SocialNomics recommends that social media users only accept friend requests from people they know.
-The Better Business Bureau advises against following links or downloading files from strangers on social media.
+It’s also a good idea to avoid following links or downloading files from strangers on social media.

 Leaving paper records accessible